pzim-devdata/Tools-for-Linux/VPNautoconnect/README.md

 If you want to connect to the VPN automatically at startup :

-   - Enter the address of the script "VPNautoconnect.sh"  in your favorite startup tool : like "gnome-tweak-tool" for Gnome or other startup applications for other desktop environment : https://winaero.com/blog/manage-startup-apps-linux-mint/
+   - Enter the address of the script "VPNautoconnect.sh" (which is `~home/VPN/VPNautoconnect.sh`  in your favorite startup tool : like "gnome-tweak-tool" for Gnome or other startup applications for other desktop environment : https://winaero.com/blog/manage-startup-apps-linux-mint/

    - Or you can edit "crontab" (doesn't work for me):